Jh0wjso/Web_Store/README.md

 # 📓 WebStore

-This website is a lading page for a store, this project was created using ReactJs and React Bootstrap on front-end.
+This website is a lading page for a store, this project was created using ReactJs on front-end.

 ## 🛠️ Tools used to create the Client